Jguer/yay/README.md

 ### Code Style

-All code should be formated through `go fmt`.
+All code should be formatted through `go fmt`.
 This tool will automatically format code for you.
 Although it is recommended you write code in this style and just use this tool to catch mistakes.